-5 A prescribed capital requirement (PCR) is a solvency control level above which the supervisor does not intervene on capital adequacy grounds, as defined in ICP 17.
+4 A prescribed capital requirement (PCR) is a solvency control level above which the supervisor does not intervene on capital adequacy grounds, as defined in ICP 17.

-6 The explanation of differences will also take into account any changes made to the ICS in response to the public consultation on the final design of the ICS as a PCR.
+5 The explanation of differences will also take into account any changes made to the ICS in response to the public consultation and the ICS economic impact assessment on the final design of the ICS as a PCR.

-A representative sample of Volunteer Groups, covering a diversity of business models, provide both ICS and AM data under various economic and financial market conditions over the business cycle.
+HLP 5: A representative sample of Volunteer Groups, covering a diversity of business models, provide both ICS and AM data under various economic and financial market conditions over the business cycle.

-- 5.1 The sample of Volunteer Groups providing both AM and ICS results is representative of the business models and risks of IAIGs headquartered in the US and other interested jurisdictions.
+- 5.1 The sample of Volunteer Groups providing both AM and ICS results is representative of the business models, geography and risks of IAIGs headquartered in the US or other interested jurisdictions.
 Representativeness is determined separately for life and non-life operations (as per criterion 5.2) with composite groups being split between their life and non-life operations. - 5.2 For purposes of the determination of representativeness: - a.
-Volunteer Groups provide relevant and sufficient data for both the ICS and AM data collections necessary to assess the criteria. - b.
-Material geographical areas, as determined by the legal entity location, of US (or other interested jurisdictions) IAIGs are included in the representative sample including, as applicable, North America, Europe and South Africa, Japan, Asia and Oceania. - c.
-For life, in recognition of the more heterogenous nature of life operations, a relatively large sample is needed.
-For purposes of demonstrating representativeness, the analysis will consider the minimum ratio of total AM required capital of US (or other interested jurisdictions) IAIGs participating in both the ICS and AM data collections to the total AM required capital of all US (or other interested jurisdictions) IAIGs7. - d.
-For non-life, in recognition of the more homogenous nature of non-life operations in some jurisdictions, a smaller sample is needed.
-For purposes of demonstrating representativeness, the analysis will consider indicators such as: material lines of business of non-life US (or other interested jurisdictions); similarity of investment portfolios; the correlation between the net loss ratios of the representative sample and the total net loss ratio for all US (or other interested jurisdictions) IAIGs; and the correlation between the solvency ratios of the representative sample and the solvency ratio for all US (or other interested jurisdictions) IAIGs. - e.
-For non-life, both IAIGs and other Volunteer Groups can contribute to the determination of representativeness (geographical areas and lines of business), when both AM and ICS results are provided. - 5.3 The Volunteer Groups providing both AM and ICS data is stable or increases during the monitoring period.
+Material geographical areas, as determined by the legal entity location, of US (or other interested jurisdictions) IAIGs are included in the representative sample including, as applicable, North America, Europe and South Africa, Japan, Asia and Oceania. - b.
+For life Volunteer Groups: - i.
+Relevant and sufficient data are provided for both the ICS and AM data collections necessary to assess the criteria. - ii.
+Representativeness is determined as the ratio of total AM required capital of US (or other interested jurisdictions) IAIGs participating in both the ICS and AM data collections to the total AM required capital of all US (or other interested jurisdictions) IAIGs.
+The minimum level of representativeness is set at 80%. - c.
+For non-life Volunteer Groups: - i.
+Relevant and sufficient data are provided for both the ICS and AM data collections necessary to assess the criteria. - ii.
+Representativeness is determined as the ratio of total AM required capital of US (or other interested jurisdictions) IAIGs participating in both the ICS and AM data collections to the total AM required capital of all US (or other interested jurisdictions) IAIGs.
+The minimum level of representativeness is set at 80%. - iii.
+For US non-life IAIGs, an approximation of ICS results derived from audited publicly available data may be used for representativeness. - iv.
+Both IAIGs and other Volunteer Groups can contribute to the determination of representativeness (geographical areas and lines of business), when both AM and ICS results are provided. - 5.3 The number of Volunteer Groups providing both AM and ICS data, and the overall scope and quality of information that they provide, is stable or increases during the monitoring period.